lndgalante/faucy/README.md

 - Adaptation with Truffle suite
 - Generate API_KEY to use API directly
 - Display other Tokens that are in that testnet
+- Display user balance and animate it when ethers are received

 ## Who is using it?